 It is obvious.
-You can almost hear yourself when you hear parents complain that time goes by so fast that there is none left to play with the kids.
-We must say no too often, even if we would love to say yes.
+You can almost hear yourself when you hear other parents complain that time goes by so fast and there is none left to play with the kids.
+We say no too often, even if we would love to say yes.

 This time, we can quantify reality.
 A 2011 survey showed that 98% of Canadian moms would like to have more time to participate in family activities and 64% of them admit they have to refuse their children’s requests once to four times a week*

 It is Time’s fault!
-Or its absence… That is what 54% of the women surveyed said when asked why they would refuse while 20% blame a lack of energy, 11% talk about financial issues and 5% say no because they don’t like the mess and cleaning that follows activities.
+Or the lack of it… That is what 54% of the women surveyed said when asked why they would refuse, while 20% blame a lack of energy, 11% talk about financial issues and 5% say no because they don’t like the mess and cleaning that follows activities.

-“Or children would like to cook with us but we say no because we don’t want to clean afterwards…”says Suzanne Vallières, psychologist, who also offers parental coaching and who was asked to analyze and comment the survey’s results.
+“Or children would like to cook with us but we say no because we don’t want to clean afterward…” says Suzanne Vallières, psychologist, who also offers parental coaching and who was asked to analyze and comment the survey’s results.